PavleBozovic/WarehouseWebApp/README.md

 ## Architecture

-The project follows a **Three-Tier Architecture** to ensure a professional separation of concerns:
+The project follows a **Three Tier Architecture** to ensure a professional separation of concerns:

 * **Presentation Layer (MVC):** Manages the User Interface, Controllers, and Middleware.
 * **Business Layer:** Processes logic, validates data, and acts as a bridge between the UI and Data layers.